gareins/gareins.github.io/_posts/2019-04-06-contact-forms.md

  - ifttt
 ---

+### Edit

+I have since moved to [formspree.io](https://formspree.io), as iftttwas not free anymore and formspree temporary success page and then redirect back to contact form is acceptable.
+Below is the original post from 2019.

+### Original

 Static web pages are a great way of hosting your websites for free, but they come with a few caveats.
 One problem you have is that you can not just do a POST request to your server using a simple html form, which is how most contact forms are made.
 In order to fill the need of users that would like a contact form on their github pages websites, multiple solutions were created.
 One of these is [formspree.io](https://formspree.io).
 The way it works is you create a form with an action url containing your email.
 An example from their web page is:

 ```html